samueleaton/cubbie/README.md

 **Built-in Events**

-Custom events can be added and emitted, but there are 5 built-in events.
+Custom events can be added and emitted, but there are 5 built-in *State Events*.

 - `STATE_SET` - Triggered on `store.setInitialState({});`
 - `STATE_RESET` - Triggered on `store.resetState();`